What Is OSHAEDUCATIONCENTER.COMSM?

 This training is appropriate for workers in health care, factory operations, warehousing, manufacturing, storage and other related fields.
 Successful completion of this course will allow employees to predict, prevent, identify and stop possible common worksite hazards.
 Some topics covered in this training include fixed and portable ladder safety, dangers of electrical hazards and using and choosing PPE (Personal Protective Equipment).

-Sign up to take your online OSHA 10-Hour General Industry Training with American Safety Council today.
+Sign up to take your online OSHA 10-Hour General Industry Training with us today.